ErenMcLaren/Neutron_PDF_to_CSV/README.md

 <li>
 <a id = "2">[2]</a>
-<a href = "http://www.ati.ac.at/~neutropt/scattering/table.html">Neutron Scattering Lengths</a>.
+<a href = "http://www.ati.ac.at/~neutropt/scattering/table.html">Bound Coherent Neutron Scattering Lengths</a>.
 Vienna University of Technology.
 Retrieved September 25, 2020.
 </li>

 <li>